-It is worth noting that BirdLife Cyprus did not undertake a complete field survey for the spring 2023 season as described in its monitoring protocol4, but rather a 'spot check' survey.
+It is worth noting that BirdLife Cyprus did not undertake a complete field survey for the spring 2025 season as described in its monitoring protocol6, but rather a 'spot check' survey.
 Hence the results are not comparable, and so statistically robust conclusions cannot be drawn.
-A similar 'spot check' survey has been carried out during winter for the past ten seasons.
-This is the fourth year that BirdLife Cyprus has used this simpler survey method for the spring anti-trapping field season, primarily because trapping levels with mistnets in spring have been reducing year on year to the point where it there has been zero trapping with mistnets recorded since the 2019 season.
-Hence, Birdlife Cyprus re-evaluated its resources and methodology and it was decided that a simpler but more targeted survey would be undertaken, checking locations that were found active by both Birdlife Cyprus and CABS in the last three spring seasons (2020, 2021, 2022).
-As well as this, a greater focus was placed on selecting limestick trapping sites, as trapping with mistnets appears to have stopped altogether in Spring in recent years.
+A similar 'spot check' survey has been carried out during winter for the past twelve seasons.
+This is the sixth year that BirdLife Cyprus has used this simpler survey method for the spring anti-trapping field season, primarily because trapping levels with mistnets in spring have been reducing year on year - since the 2019 spring season BirdLife Cyprus has recorded zero trapping with mistnets.
+Hence, BirdLife Cyprus re-evaluated its resources and methodology and it was decided that a simpler but more targeted survey would be undertaken, checking locations that were found active by both BirdLife Cyprus and CABS in past spring seasons.
+As well as this, a greater focus was placed on selecting limestick trapping sites, as trapping with mistnets appears to have stopped altogether in spring in recent years.

-The project is undertaken in close co-operation with the Game & Fauna Service and the SBA Police.
+The project is undertaken in close co-operation with the Game and Fauna Service and the Sovereign Base Area (SBA) Police.
 When trapping paraphernalia is found, the BirdLife Cyprus team contacts and reports them to the relevant enforcement authorities.
 It should be noted that the BirdLife Cyprus observers never confront suspected trappers and never remove trapping paraphernalia.

 BirdLife Cyprus would like to express its particular thanks to the RSPB (BirdLife in UK) for supporting the project financially since the beginning in 2002.
-Furthermore, BirdLife Cyprus would like to thank NABU (the BirdLife International partner in Germany) for their financial support since 2013 onwards.
-Finally, BirdLife Cyprus would like to thank the volunteers that helped in the monitoring survey and the gathering of the field data in spring 2023.
+Furthermore, BirdLife Cyprus would like to thank NABU (BirdLife in Germany) for their financial support since 2013 onwards.
+These BirdLife partners as well as BirdLife Europe have been supporting our illegal bird trapping campaign over a number of years, both via funding opportunities and by raising international awareness regarding this issue.
+BirdLife Cyprus is grateful for their continued, long-term support.
+Finally, BirdLife Cyprus would like to thank the volunteers that helped in the monitoring survey and the gathering of the field data in spring 2025.

-4 For more information regarding the surveillance programme of BirdLife Cyprus, read the latest autumn 2022 trapping report here.
+6 For more information regarding the surveillance programme of BirdLife Cyprus, read the latest autumn 2024 trapping report here.